MicrocontrollersDev/Alternatives/docs/latest/migrating.md

     ### Why no longer Forge?

     Forge has always been less than ideal for performance due to its large overhead for server-sided modding, which is not necessary for users wishing for a vanilla compatible experience.
 Fabric on the other hand is extremely lightweight and is practically identical to vanilla.
-It's also considered to be much easier to make mods for and is being used as the stepping stone for [Quilt](https://quiltmc.org/faq), an in-progress mod loader which will provide many more benefits to modders and users alike, which we will use in this guide instead of Fabric.
+It's also considered to be much easier to make mods for.

-    ### Installing Quilt
+    ### Installing Fabric

     Due to many issues with the official Minecraft launcher, we will not be using it.
 We will be using Prism Launcher instead, which is a much improved launcher that has many more features than the official Minecraft launcher and is made with mods in mind.